Password strength: Human-generated passwords

 Google developed the online interactive game Interland to teach children online safety, covering topics like cyber bullying, basic hacking, and information security.
-On the chapter called Tower Of Tresure, for example, it is advised to use unusual names paired with characters like (₺&@#%) with a game.
+On the chapter called Tower Of Treasure, for example, it is advised to use unusual names paired with characters like (₺&@#%) with a game.

 NIST Special Publication 800-63-2

 NIST Special Publication 800-63 of June 2004 (revision two) suggested a scheme to approximate the entropy of human-generated passwords:

 Using this scheme, an eight-character human-selected password without uppercase characters and non-alphabetic characters OR with either but of the two character sets is estimated to have eighteen bits of entropy.
 The NIST publication concedes that at the time of development, little information was available on the real-world selection of passwords.
 Later research into human-selected password entropy using newly available real-world data has demonstrated that the NIST scheme does not provide a valid metric for entropy estimation of human-selected passwords.
 The June 2017 revision of SP 800-63 (Revision three) drops this approach.